yugabyte/yugabyte-db/docs/content/preview/benchmark/resilience/jepsen-testing.md

 ### Single Key ACID

-The test uses a table T with schema `(id int PRIMARY KEY, val int)` with a fixed number of rows, each row having several worker threads assigned to it.
+The test uses a table T with schema`(id int PRIMARY KEY, val int)` with a fixed number of rows, each row having several worker threads assigned to it.
 Each worker can either read the row, update the row, or perform compare-and-set `UPDATE T SET val = ?
 WHERE id = ?
-AND val = ?`, worker groups for different rows are completely independent of each other.
-Checker makes sure that the resulting operations history is linearizable - i.e. that reads observe previous writes and writes don’t disappear.
+AND val = ?`; worker groups for different rows are completely independent of each other.
+Checker makes sure that the resulting operations history is linearizable, that is, reads observe previous writes and writes don’t disappear.

 ![Load Phase Results](/images/benchmark/jepsen/jepsen-7-single-key-acid.png)